HL7/davinci-alerts/source/pages/guidance.md

 - The Alert Recipient SHALL be capable of processing resource instances containing the data elements the data elements defined in the Da Vinci Alert profiles that have a MustSupport flag without generating an error or causing the application to fail.
 In other words, the Alert Recipient SHOULD be capable of processing the data elements (displaying, storing, etc).

-- In situations where information on a particular data element is not needed or considered protected information the Alert Intermediary MAY remove the data elements in the resource instance returned as part of the query results.
-The Alert Intermediary MAY send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
+- In situations where information on a particular data element is not needed or considered protected information the Alert Intermediary MAY remove the data elements in the resource instance when distributing the alert notification or responding to an Alert Recipient's query.
+The Alert Intermediary MAY provide the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.

-- The Alert Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information.
+- The Alert Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information without generating an error or causing the application to fail.

 <!-- * NOTE: *Alert Intermediary* = Server and *Alert Recipient* = Client -->